Skip to content

 Overall Architecture

-Input: one source image \(I_0\) and multiple co-visible target images \(\{I_v\}\).
-An off-the-shelf matcher (UFM by default) first produces initial pairwise matches, from which sparse multi-view track tokens are constructed via visibility-grouped k-means clustering.
-The pipeline then proceeds in three stages: (1) a Track-Guided multi-view encoder injects multi-view context into a DINOv2 backbone to produce geometrically consistent dense features; (2) a global matcher generates coarse correspondences; (3) a multi-view refiner applies pixel-aligned attention with progressive upsampling to yield full-resolution dense correspondences.
-Output: dense warp fields \(W^{0\to v}\) and confidence maps from the source image to each target image.
+Input: One source image \(I_0\) and multiple covisible target images \(\{I_v\}\).
+An existing matcher (UFM by default) is used for initial pairwise matching, followed by clustering and sampling to construct sparse multi-view track tokens.
+Then: (1) The Track-Guided multi-view encoder injects multi-view information within a DINOv2 backbone to produce geometrically consistent dense features; (2) A global matcher generates coarse correspondences; (3) A multi-view refiner uses pixel-aligned attention for step-by-step upsampling to full-resolution dense correspondences.
+Output: Dense warp fields \(W^{0\to v}\) and confidence scores from the source image to each target image.

 Key Designs

-1. Track Token Construction and Clustering Sampling
+1. Track Token Construction and Clustering Sampling: Compressing pairwise matches into compact multi-view geometric priors

 Loss & Training

-• Learning rate \(3\times10^{-5}\), decayed by \(10\times\) after 20K steps, batch size 4.
+• Learning rate \(3\times10^{-5}\), decayed by 10x after 20K steps, batch size 4.

 Key Experimental Results